AHDI recommends that a medical transcription educational program…

 - pharmacology and laboratory medicine

-- transcription technology
+- healthcare documentation technology

-- medical transcription practice
+- healthcare documentation practice

 - healthcare records